wojtkowiak/meteor-desktop/README.md

 If you have ever been using any `Cordova` plugins before you will find this approach alike.
 In `Cordova` every plugin exposes its native code through a JS api available in some global namespace like `cordova.plugins`.
 The approach used here is similar.

 In `Electron` app, there are two processes running along in your app.
 The so-called `main process` and `renderer process`.
 Main process is just a JS code executed in `node`, and the renderer is a `Chromium` process.
-In this integration your `Meteor` app is run in the `renderer` process and your desktop specific code runs in the `main` process.
+In this integration your `Meteor` app is being run in the `renderer` process and your desktop specific code runs in the `main` process.
 They are communicating through IPC events.
-Basically the desktop side publishes its API as an IPC event listeners.
+Basically, the desktop side publishes its API as an IPC event listeners.
 In your `Meteor` code, calling it is as simple as `Desktop.send('module', 'event');`.

 Code on the desktop side is preferred to be modular - that is just for simplifying testing and encapsulating functionalities into independent modules.
-However you do not have to follow this style, there is an `import` dir in which you can structure your code however you want.
+However, you do not have to follow this style, there is an `import` dir in which you can structure your code however you want.
 The basics of an `Electron` app are already in place (reffered as `Skeleton App`) and your code is loaded like a plugin to it.

 Below is a high level architecture diagram of this integration.